magnmaeh/esweek24/README.md

 Interrupts that arrive in a random/sporadic fashion are referred to as sporadic interrupts.
 This could for instance be packets arriving on a network interface.
 The characteristics of such packet arrivals are very application-based, but for this experiement it is assumed that a) multiple packets tend to arrive in a small time window and b) the network interface does not receive packets most of the time.

 In the experiments, periodic and sporadic interrupts are handled differently.
-Periodic interrupts require computation for `WORK_US_INT_PERIODIC` time, while sporadic interrupts require `WORK_US_INT_SPORADIC` time to compute.
+Periodic interrupts require computation for `WORK_AMOUNT_INT_PERIODIC` time, while sporadic interrupts require `WORK_AMOUNT_INT_SPORADIC` time to compute.
 These macros are set in `experiments/lib/common.h`.
 These are intended to be different.
 Because of this, it is important not to mix up pin connections between the waveform generator and the platform.

 Figure 2: Periodic interrupts